GAM-team/GAM/docs/CSV-Output-Filtering.md

 - [Column row limiting](#column-row-limiting)
 - [Saving filters in gam.cfg](#saving-filters-in-gamcfg)

-There are five values in `gam.cfg` that can be used to filter the output from `gam print` commands.
+There are seven values in `gam.cfg` that can be used to filter the output from `gam print` commands.
 * `csv_output_header_filter` - A list of `<RegularExpressions>` used to select specific column headers to include
 * `csv_output_header_drop_filter` - A list of `<RegularExpressions>` used to select specific column headers to exclude
+* `csv_output_header_force` - A list of <Strings> used to specify the exact column headers to include
+* `csv_output_header_order` - A list of <Strings> used to specify the column header order; any headers in the file but not in the list will appear after the headers in the list.
 * `csv_output_row_filter` - A list or JSON dictionary used to include specific rows based on column values
 * `csv_output_row_drop_filter` - A list or JSON dictionary used to exclude specific rows based on column values
 * `csv_output_row_limit` - A limit on the number of rows written